mys1024/base64-es/README.md

 # base64-es

-A Base64 library in ES Module.
+A Base64 library written in ESM.

 ## Usage